SuyashMarathe/FocusPause/README.md

-# AutoPause
+# FocusPause

-**AutoPause** is a Chrome extension that enhances your video watching experience by automatically pausing videos when you switch away from the browser and resuming them when you return.
+**FocusPause** is a Chrome extension that enhances your video watching experience by automatically pausing videos when you switch away from the browser and resuming them when you return.
 This is especially useful for people who multitask with multiple applications, such as developers who switch between coding tutorials and their IDE.

 ## Features